jewel/clearskies/protocol/core.md

 ClearSkies Protocol v1 Draft
 ============================

-The ClearSkies protocol is a two-way (or multi-way) friend-to-friend protocol.
+The ClearSkies protocol is a multi-way friend-to-friend protocol.
 This is a special kind of peer-to-peer protocol, in that the data is shared without the need for a central server, but it is focused on use cases where each participant is given an access key.

 The original intended usage is file sharing, as inspired by BitTorrent Sync,